tyleung/finhack/README.md

 - Environment conscience app - Cuts consumption levels
 - Gamification based on user generated data (peer pressure through social media)
 - Inclusive (anyone with a smartphone that has a camera function)
-- Scalable (AWS environment with Elastic Beanstalk)
+- Scalable (AWS environment with Elastic Beanstalk) - This gives us an immense advantage when scaling the application.
 - Proprietary algorithms to match item on shopping list with a direct carbon footprint number
 - Generates data related to habits for environment improving reasons